What are the ethics of baby gene-editing?

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A Chinese scientist´s stunning claim he has pioneered the world´s first genetically modified baby has suddenly made the eternal debate over ethics and emerging scientific capabilities pressing and real.
+PARIS: A Chinese scientist’s stunning claim he has pioneered the world’s first genetically modified baby has suddenly made the eternal debate over ethics and emerging scientific capabilities pressing and real.

 “But to resist that, in a context of deregulated scientific competition, is structurally destined for failure.”